samuaaltonen/supercell-coding-challenge/NOTES.md

 - Noticed that the AI is now way too smart and kinda impossible to defeat.
 Need to do difficulty slider.
 - Added sound effects.
 Using free soundpack by GameSupplyGuy, added link/credits to CREDITS.md.
 - Added background music.
 Using free music track by DavidKBD, added link/credits to CREDITS.md.
+- Added basic menu state.
+Generated menu background with DALL-E.
+- Added simple controls list to menu.
+Changed to use mono space font.
+Using free font "monogram" by datagoblin, added link/credits to CREDITS.md.